percona/pmm-doc/docs/get-started/backup/prepare_storage_location.md

 ## Specific target directories for backups

-During backup creation, PMM enables you to specify a specific folder within the local or S3-compatible location that you prepared following the instructions above.
+During backup creation, PMM enables you to set a specific folder within the local or S3-compatible location that you prepared following the instructions above.

-Organizing backups in folders not only makes it easier to group backups for an entire cluster, but also improves PMM-PBM integration workflows.
-For example, using folder structures enable you to switch between the PBM CLI and PMM UI when creating backups, and also add snapshots to running PITR backups.
+Organizing backups in folders not only makes it easier to group backups for an entire cluster, but also improves PMM-PBM (Percona Backup for MongoDB) integration workflows.

+The **Folder** field on the Create Backup pages is automatically populated with the value of the cluster label.
+You can change this default folder from PMM’s Advanced Settings, but make sure you understand how your custom folder will impact PBM integration workflows.